,

 Within these topics we will learn how to use the eight points of a compass, four and six-figure grid references, symbols and a key to locate and plot geographical places and features on a map, as well as how contour lines are used to show the topography of an area.
 They will have the opportunity to learn about the stages of the water cycle and about mountains and their different formations, studying mountain ranges in the United Kingdom and around the world.
 They will also learn about habitats and how human and natural influences can have an impact on the environment.

-Volcanoes, Earthquakes & Mountains
+Topic 1: Volcanoes, Earthquakes & Mountains

 • Describe and understand key aspects of physical geography: volcanoes, earthquakes, climate zones.